 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] - b.
+Show on site plans, if any. [help] - S Bull Rd provides access to the site.
+The site has frontage along Kittitas Hwy. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? [help] - c.
+If not, what is the approximate distance to the nearest transit stop? [help]

+The site is served by bus route 14 at Mountain View and Maple, approx. 0.3 miles away.

+c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? [help] - d.
+How many would the project or proposal eliminate? [help]

+The site homes will have on-site parking with minimum 2 stalls per residence.

+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private). [help]

+New internal roads will be constructed within the project site.

 e.
-Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation If so, generally describe. [help] ? f.
+Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
+If so, generally describe. [help]

+Nα

+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
-If know indicate when peak volumes would occur and what percentage of the volume would be trucks (such commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? [help] g.
-Will the proposal interfere with, affect or be affected by the movement of agricultural and forest produced on roads or streets in the area?
-If so, generally describe. [help] ıcts h.
-Proposed measures to reduce or control transportation impacts, if any: [help] 15.
-Public Services [help] a.
+If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
+What data or transportation models were used to make these estimates? [help]

+Please see Section B.14.f of attachment.

+g.
+Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
+If so, generally describe. [help]

+h.
+Proposed measures to reduce or control transportation impacts, if any: [help]

+Provide internal circulation road and any measures determined during plat review.

+15. Public Services [help]

+a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
+If so, generally describe. [help]

+Project will slightly increase the need for public services such as fire protection, police protection and health care.

-If so, generally describe. [help] b.
-Proposed measures to reduce or control direct impacts on public services, if any. [help] 16.
-Utilities [help] a.
-Circle utilities currently available at the site: [help] electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other b.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed. [help] C. Signature [help] The above answers are true and complete to the best of my knowledge.
+b.
+Proposed measures to reduce or control direct impacts on public services, if any. [help] See section B.15(b) of attachment.

+16. Utilities [help]

+a.
+Circle utilities currently available at the site: [help] electricity natural gasowater efuse service delephone, canitary sewer, septic system other b.
+Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed. [help]

+Electricity, telephone, cable television, refuse, water, and sewer services are proposed at the site.

+C. Signature [help]

+The above answers are true and complete to the best of my knowledge.
 I understand that the lead agency is relying on them to make its decision.

+Signature:

-Signature: Name of signee Position and Agency/Organization Date Submitted:
+Name of signee F. Steven Lathrop

+Position and Age ency/Organization President, Bull Road Development Co., Inc.

+March 18, 2021